Mystic Comics

 Mystic Comics is the name of three comic book series published by the company that eventually became Marvel Comics.
-The first two series were superhero anthologies published by Marvel's 1930-1940s predecessor, Timely Comics, during what fans and historians call the Golden Age of comic books.
-The third, simply titled Mystic, was a horror fiction-suspense anthology from Marvel's 1950s forerunner, Atlas Comics.
+The first two series were superhero anthologies published by Marvel's 1930–1940s predecessor, Timely Comics, during what fans and historians call the Golden Age of comic books.
+The third, simply titled Mystic, was a horror-suspense anthology from Marvel's 1950s forerunner, Atlas Comics.

 Mystic Comics (Timely)

 Volume 1

 The first two series titled Mystic came during the 1940s Golden Age of Comic Books from publisher Martin Goodman, whose Timely Comics by the early 1960s would evolve into Marvel Comics.
 The first four issues were nominally edited by Goodman, but the contents came almost entirely from either the Funnies, Inc., or Harry "A" Chesler studios.
 Editor Joe Simon relaunched the series after a seven-month gap, with future Marvel chief Stan Lee taking over with issue #8 or #9 after Simon left the company.
 It ran 10 issues (March 1940 – Aug.
 1942).

 A superhero anthology with no regular starring feature, Mystic Comics introduced at least three notable characters: the Blazing Skull (issue #5, March 1941), who made appearances both in the Golden Age and in the 2000s; and the Destroyer (issue #6, Oct.
 1941), noted by comics historian and former Marvel editor-in-chief Roy Thomas as "Stan's most popular superhero creation before the Fantastic Four".
 The Destroyer was cover-featured for the last half of the run.
-The Black Widow is comic books' first super-powered, costumed female character; She appeared in Mystic Comics #4 (Aug.
+The Black Widow is one of comic books' first super-powered, costumed female characters; She appeared in Mystic Comics #4 (Aug.
 1940) and #5 (Mar.
 1941), as well as #7 (Dec.
 1941).
 An antihero who killed evildoers to deliver their souls to Satan, her master, she is unrelated to Marvel Comics' later superspy character, Black Widow.

 Additional superheroes introduced in this initial series include the Thin Man, by artist Klaus Nordling and an unknown writer (issue #4, Aug.
 1940); the Blue Blaze, a living dead man who disappeared into a swamp in his final appearance, by Harry Douglas who signed his name "Harry / Douglas" leading to much confusion and many theories over the possibility of two creators. (#1-4); the robot hero Flexo the Rubber Man (#1-4); the Black Marvel (#5-9), by artist Al Gabriele and an unknown writer (not Stan Lee as often mis-attributed); and the Terror (#5-10) by writer Phil Sturm and penciler Syd Shores.
 The non-superhero trio of detectives the 3X's [sic] (issue #1) comprised Timely's first team feature.